 Smiling, Martha Jones looked up as Professor John Smith walked past her and Jenny in the school's main hall.
-They were cleaning in the floors or rather had been until Martha was distracted.
+Her fingers were clenched around the scrubbing brush and her knees were aching, but she couldn't help but take in the sight of him.
 A sharp nudge from Jenny brought Martha out of her thoughts of the Doctor and his temporary human alter ego John Smith.

 "Head in the clouds, that one," Jenny remarked with a smile.
 "Don't know why you're so sweet on him."

 "He's just kind to me, that's all.
-Not everyone's that considerate, what with me being-" Martha motioned to her face with a hand but Jenny just smiled warmly.
+Not everyone's that considerate, what with me being-" Martha explained as she motioned to her face with a hand but Jenny just smiled warmly.